JosephineQiu/ISQA8086_JosephineQiu/README.md

 # Basic Information
 >My name is **Josephine Qiu**.
-I'm from  Guangdong, China and I'm a current MIS student at UNO.
+I'm from China and I'm a current MIS student at UNO.
 I will graduate in May 2020 and I'm interning at Mutual of Omaha as a business analyst.
-During the internship I've had the opportunity to work on requirements gathering, requirements analysis, testing design and automation testing in an Agile development environment.This repository of mine contains two major projects that I complete for my class _**Special Topics in ISQA**_.
+During the internship I had the opportunity to work on requirements gathering, requirements analysis,testing design and automation testing in an Agile development environment.This repository of mine contains two major projects that I complete for my class _**Special Topics in ISQA**_.
 The two projects are respectively _**Data Entry Analysis**_ and _**Data Exploration**_.

 # Links to My Work
 * [Data Entry Analysis](https://www.google.com)